pnxtech/hydra/README.md

 ```

 #### getServiceHealthAll
-Retrieve the health status of all instance services.
+Retrieves the health status of all instance services.
 ```javascript
 /**
  * @name getServiceHealthAll